(Advanced) Pass values into a form via email

 Caveats to keep in mind:

-• It is not possible to pre-populate forms that are embedded in your website.
-This approach only works when you are sending people to forms that are hosted by LGL Forms ( NOTE: All forms are automatically hosted by LGL, but if you publish a form directly on a webpage, such as on your website, it won't be possible for the fields to be pre-populated using the method described in this article).
+• This approach only works when you are sending people to forms that are hosted by LGL Forms.
+(NOTE: All forms are automatically hosted by LGL, but if you publish a form directly on a webpage, such as on your website, it won't be possible for the fields to be pre-populated using the method described in this article).
+In other words, this process will not work if you attempt to pre-populate forms that are embedded in your website

-• Certain characters (most notably, the "#" character) will cause issues if you try to pass them through to a form, so please avoid using special characters.
+• The presence of certain characters in the data (most notably, the "#" character) will cause issues if you try to pass them through to a form, so it's important to avoid using special characters

 In LGL Forms, create the form that you’ll be sending people to.
-If it’s a contact update form, you’ll likely use the standard fields for Name, Email, Phone, and Address.
-But you can also add other fields, such as Spouse Name.
+If it’s a contact update form, you’ll likely use the standard fields for Name, Email, Phone, and Address, and Constituent ID (this last field will need to be hidden in the form).
+You can also add other fields, such as Spouse Name, and you may want to add an option for the respondent to tell you their communication preferences.

-For help on creating a form, see this this Knowledge Base article.
+For help creating a form, see this this Knowledge Base article.

 You will need to know the field numbers for each field that you want to populate with data.
 You can find these numbers by going to your form and clicking through to the Confirmation area.
 All of your form’s fields are available on the right side of the page, and if you hover over a field name with your cursor a popup will show you the field number.